MMMDolphin/GPInvest/README.md

 ### Development

 1. First [clone the repo](#clone) if you have not done so already
 2. `cd my-project && cp .env.example .env` to copy the example environment variables.
-You'll need to add the `MONGODB_URI` from your Cloud project to your `.env` if you want to use S3 storage and the MongoDB database that was created for you.
+The default `DATABASE_URI=file:./gp-invest.db` keeps your data in a local SQLite file.

 3. `pnpm install && pnpm dev` to install dependencies and start the dev server
 4. open `http://localhost:3000` to open the app in your browser